The CIDESCO Diploma in Beauty Therapy is recognised as the HIGHEST standard of excellence in the world.

 - Body slimming treatments

 Your thesis should be something you could leave in your salon waiting room for your clients to read and enjoy.
 It should be informative and enjoyable to read.

-The CIDESCO thesis must be written on a subject directly related to the beauty therapy industry.
+The CIDESCO thesis must be written on a the same topic as your case studies.